Venkat-Rajgopal/venkat-rajgopal.github.io/_posts/2018-09-22-a-moment-to-understand-argmax().md

 ---
-layout: single
-author_profile: true
 title: "A moment to understand `argmax()` function"
 excerpt: "A short post about understand how final predictions are computed"
+mathjax: true
 date: 2018-09-22
+categories:
+  - blog
+tags:
-tags: [python, argmax]
+  - [python, argmax]
 comments: true
 ---